MicrosoftDocs/PowerShell-Docs/reference/6/PowerShellGet/Update-Module.md

 ```

 ## DESCRIPTION
-The **Update-Module** cmdlet installs a newer version of a Windows PowerShell module that was installed from the online gallery by running Install-Module on the local computer.
+The **Update-Module** cmdlet installs a newer version of a PowerShell module that was installed from the online gallery by running Install-Module on the local computer.

 By default, the newest version of the specified module available in online gallery is installed, unless you specify a required version.
 You can update an existing, installed module by specifying the name of the module; **Update-Module** searches $env:PSModulePath for the module that you want to update.